altocodenl/tagaway/readme.md

 ### Todo v1 now

-- client: clean up CSS classes on account & make sure that space limit line goes all the way.

 - [BUG] Let's review the button disable logic for upload when E.noSpace is displayed.
 As of now, even if E.noSpace is not showing, the button disabling class is added anyways.

 - Import from GDrive/Dropbox.